Brookfield (town), Wisconsin

-Brookfield is a town in Waukesha County, Wisconsin, United States.
+The Town of Brookfield is located in Waukesha County, Wisconsin, United States.
 The population was 6,477 at the 2020 census.
 The unincorporated community of Goerke's Corners is located in the town.

 History

-Brookfield is west of Milwaukee in Waukesha County in an area originally inhabited by Potawatomi Indians.
+The town is west of Milwaukee in Waukesha County in an area originally inhabited by Potawatomi Indians.

 In May 1838, Jacques Vieux Jr., with a large party of white settlers, led the local Potawatomi west.
 The Wisconsin territorial legislature organized the town in 1839, although town government was not formed until 1843.
 By 1839, the population needed a school house.
 The town was served by the Milwaukee and Mississippi Railroad (now the Canadian Pacific Rail), which also erected a depot in 1853, forming the Brookfield Junction.
 In the year 1850, the Town of Brookfield had 1,944 inhabitants and in land area covered 36 square miles.
 The town slowly grew over following years.
 This quiet, rural atmosphere attracted one notorious resident, Al Capone, as he established an area to live and a distillery on Brookfield Road.

 Development in Town of Brookfield began to increase after the Second World War, and the town continued to grow thanks to building programs and postwar population dynamics.
 The City of Brookfield was incorporated from 17.5 square miles of the central and eastern parts of the town on August 14, 1954.
 The next year, the Village of Elm Grove was also organized out of a 3.25 square mile part of the town in the east.

 After continued annexation by the City of Waukesha and the City of Brookfield, by 2005 the Town of Brookfield had decreased in size to 5.5 square miles.
 On March 26, 2012, the town of Brookfield filed a petition to incorporate to become a village, which ultimately failed in 2015.
 Previous attempts in 1999 and 2001 likewise failed.